-- Product optimization: advanced data analytics provide an understanding into the factors that affect product quality as well as the ones that causing waste.
-This helps improve production effectiveness and eliminates waste, maximizing results of production.
+- Product optimization: advanced data analytics provide an understanding of the factors that affect product quality as well as the ones that causing waste.
+This helps improve production effectiveness and eliminates waste, maximizing the results of production.

 - And others

 Consider system integration between applications for central data access

 To fully benefit from the potential of data analytics, it’s critical that manufacturers break down the separate silos barriers and allow the sharing of data between different business units.

 Data from a separate process is a valuable asset on its own, but it’s become even more valuable when using in unified for different processes operations.

 For example, by using predictive analytics, manufacturers may know in advance when a machinery requires maintenance and/or replacement, which helps to plan advance production schedule or maintenance workload.
 Having access to these insights allows production floors to avoid the risk of downtime due to unexpected machinery maintenance.

 Hence, in order for manufacturers to fully benefit from advanced big data analytics, it is critical that businesses take into consideration the integration of various enterprise applications for central data access.

 Advanced big data analytics implementation: How to get started?